vi/websocat/README.md

 * Current version of Websocat don't receive notification about closed sockets.
 This makes serving without `-E` or `-u` options or in backpressure scenarios prone to socket leak.
 * Readline is not integrated.
 Users are advices to wrap websocat using [`rlwrap`](https://linux.die.net/man/1/rlwrap) tool for more convenient CLI.
 * Build process of current version of Websocat is not properly automated and is fragile.
+* Main version (v1) is based on obsolete dependency versions that trigger security warnings and may become tricky to build.
+There is new version (v4), but is not yet considered stable and [has many missing features](https://github.com/vi/websocat/issues/276).

 See also
 ---